eclipse-openj9/openj9-omr/CONTRIBUTING.md

 The commit rolls unrelated changes together in a very bad way.
 There is not enough information for the commit message to be useful.
 The first line is not meaningful or imperative.
-The message is not formatted correctly, the issue is improperly referenced, and the commit is not signed off by the author.
+The message is not formatted correctly and the issue is improperly referenced.

 ### Other resources for writing good commits